a-lushnikov/frontend-nanodegree-mobile-portfolio/README.md

-## Performance optimization project
+# Performance optimization project

 This project was completed as a part of udacity frontend developer nanodegree programm.
 The idea was to optimize a given web-site to achieve adequate frame-rate for several terminally slow pages.
 Most of the exercise took place in main.js which is some weird JS with effects for web-site with lots of pizzas flying all over the screen.

+* Optimized critical rendering path of existing website to achieve PageSpeed Insights score above 90.
+* Eliminated inefficiencies in the website's scroll animation.
+Site now scrolls at 60 frames per second.

-# Building project
+## Building project
 Before you will be able to run this project you need to build it.
 Build is done with gulp.
 Run

 npm install